groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vdx-to-psd.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VDX"
+        - icon: "far fa-file-alt"
           title: " About VDX File Format"
           content: |
-            Any drawing or chart created in Microsoft Visio, but saved in XML format have .VDX extension.
+            Any drawing or chart created in Microsoft Visio, but saved in XML format has a VDX extension.
 A Visio drawing XML file is created in Visio software, which is developed by Microsoft.
 Microsoft Visio has the capability to generate visual documents that can be used in presentations and documents.
 The Visio drawing XML file contains the visual objects and metadata details of the visual elements.
-Text can also be added to these visual elements Vision drawing XML file.
-These Visio drawing XML files are integrated with XML-based formatting standards and image data encoding specifications that allow its content to be rendered and stored by the Microsoft Visio software in the VDX file format.

           link: "https://docs.fileformat.com/image/vdx/"

     format:
         # format loop
-        - icon: "far fa-file-PSD"
+        - icon: "far fa-image"
           title: " About PSD File Format"
           content: |
             PSD, Photoshop Document, represents Adobe Photoshop's native file format used for graphics designing and development.
-PSD files may include image layers, adjustment layers, layer masks, annotations, file information, keywords and other Photoshop-specific elements.
-Photoshop files have default extension as .PSD and has a maximum height and width of 30,000 pixels, and a length limit of two gigabytes.
+PSD files may include image layers, adjustment layers, layer masks, annotations, file information, keywords, and other Photoshop-specific elements.
+Photoshop files have default extension as PSD and have a maximum height and width of 30,000 pixels, and a length limit of two gigabytes.

           link: "https://docs.fileformat.com/image/psd/"